henriquecoelhome-source/CoC_Bot_En/README.md

 ## 🏊‍♂️ Credits

-- **Alan** — created the original investigator sheet template used by this project (translated to English here as `Ficha_CoC_en.xlsx`).
+- **Alan** — created the original investigator sheet template used by this project (translated to English here as `Character_Sheet_CoC.xlsx`).
 It's fully automatic: it fills in Hit Points, Sanity, attributes and skills on its own from the character's basic data, with no formulas to touch.

 ---